chrisbrownie/LocalizeOneDriveForBusiness/README.md

 ## Notes

+* These scripts do not support MFA.
+Sorry.
+You'll need to create a temporary admin account with MFA disabled to use them.
 * If you receive permissions errors, your account may need to be assigned admin permissions on the OneDrive for Business sites.
 Guidance for this is [here](https://support.office.com/en-gb/article/Assign-eDiscovery-permissions-to-OneDrive-for-Business-sites-422858ff-917b-46d4-9e5b-3397f60eee4d?ui=en-US&rs=en-GB&ad=GB).